-Outline your vision and your strategy for achieving this by creating a web analytics plan.
-The plan should go into the detail of how you can improve insights, data quality and ultimately your conversion rate.
-Your analytics strategy should be closely aligned to the vision you have agreed with senior stakeholders.
-This might include items such as migrating to Google Tag Manager, creating tags for important events in user journeys, implementing enhanced e-commerce, creating automated reports in Data Studio or cross-domain tracking.
+Once you have completed this process, you will be in a better position to create a digital measurement plan.
+The plan should go into the detail of how you can deliver leading indicators, improve insights, data quality and ultimately your conversion rate.
+This might include items such as creating tags for important events in user journeys, implementing enhanced e-commerce, creating automated reports in Data Studio or implementing cross-domain tracking.

-Apart from giving you a clear direction, the analytics plan should act as a guide to what you need to change or create in GTM.
+Apart from giving you a clear direction, the measurement plan should act as a guide to what you need to change or create in Google Tag Manager.
 This enables a discussion around priorities and provides the business with a road map of what you want to achieve in the short to medium-term.
 Once your plan and priorities are agreed with stakeholders you can begin the implementation phase.

 2. Create a Google Tag Manager Tag Plan:

 If you don’t already have a tag plan you need to create one now so that you can document your Google Tag Manager set up and the changes you make going forward.
-Documenting your GTM set up and tags helps you keep a record of your progress and is vital for when staff turnover and promotions result in analysts moving onto other jobs and organisations.
+Documenting your Google Tag Manager set up and tags helps you keep a record of your progress and is vital for when staff turnover and promotions result in analysts moving onto other jobs and organisations.

 Create a tab for the following: